leandro/cardinality-br/README.md

 # BrazilianCardinal

-This gem is for expressing a number or currency in its cardinal form in the brazilian language.
+This gem has the simple purpose of expressing a number or currency in its cardinal form in the brazilian language.

 ## Installation